Stock events for American Electric Power Co., Inc. (AEP)

 AEP’s Geographic footprint

-AEP's service territory spans 11 states, covering approximately 197,500 square miles, including Arkansas, Indiana, Kentucky, Louisiana, Michigan, Ohio, Oklahoma, Tennessee, Texas, Virginia, and West Virginia.
-The company operates under names such as AEP Ohio, AEP Texas, Appalachian Power, Indiana Michigan Power, Kentucky Power, Public Service Company of Oklahoma (PSO), and Southwestern Electric Power Company (SWEPCO).
-AEP also operates a large electricity transmission system of nearly 39,000 to 40,000 miles of transmission lines.
+AEP serves approximately 5.5 to 5.6 million customers across 11 states, covering a service territory of 197,500 to over 200,000 square miles.
+The states in its service area include Arkansas, Indiana, Kentucky, Louisiana, Michigan, Ohio, Oklahoma, Tennessee, Texas, Virginia, and West Virginia.
+AEP's utility units operate under names such as AEP Ohio, AEP Texas, Appalachian Power (serving Virginia, West Virginia, and Tennessee), Indiana Michigan Power, Kentucky Power, Public Service Company of Oklahoma, and Southwestern Electric Power Company (serving Arkansas, Louisiana, and east Texas).

 AEP Corporate Image Assessment